IRIS-Digital-Dosimeter/IRIS-Project/Report.md

 > As we increase the number of samples averaged the sample frequency decreases, as expected.
 We effectively have less samples per second but the samples are "steady" the averaging should work to reduce noise.

-### Questions on parameters
+### :question: Questions on parameters
 1. What is the purpose of having half a ms pause between averaging?
     > Originally we had it due to comments on stability but part of me feels the overhead + the high level functions we are using should be sufficient buffers that ensure stability of the unit.

-:white_check_mark:

-> David:
+    >:heavy_check_mark: D.S \
-A: no need to add the interaverage,
+    We shouldn't need to have the inter_average parameter

 2. Do we have a desired sample frequency?
 If so, what is it and is it factoring in this averaging?
-A: Time constant of the boards.
-Fast:1ms Med:10ms slow:150ms. we want about 3 data points per time constant. e.g. 10 ms we want 3ms apart data points ~300 Hz.
-This is 3ms per data records; average as many points between the averaging.

-## Analysis Program Update
-Analysis is up-to-date.
-I would like to go through one run in detail to be sure theoretical is matching up with expected.

-1. Currently working the byte analysis
-2. Will create a program to test faster collection and see if we can do away with inter-average-delay

-### Questions
-1. Could we set up a time to go over the calculations?
-> I'm pressing this because as we move forward in the optimization I would like a baseline to compare.
+    > :heavy_check_mark: D.S \
+    The desired sample frequency depends on the boards, and yes these values are taking into account the averaging.
+    >
+    > Time Constants \
+    >    a.
+Fast board: `1 ms` \
+    >    b.
+Medium Board: `10 ms` \
+    >    c.
+Slow Board: `150 ms`
+    >
+    > E.g.: for the medium board with a time constant of `10 ms` we will aim for about `3 ms` between each **averaged** data point giving us about 3 points.
+Thus, the sample frequency is : $\frac{10^3}{3\text{ms}} \approx 300 \text{ Hz}$

+3. :warning: Follow up to question 2: :warning:\
+ We're sure that 3 points is enough?
+I might be misremembering how the time constant applies to the decay plot.

 ## Baud Rate Changes